 There are more than an estimated 100,000 people living with HIV in the UK and more than 13,500 of these people are undiagnosed (Public Health England, 2016).
 Being tested, and being tested early for HIV early is vital.
 This is why here at LloydsPharmacy Online Doctor, we have detailed HIV symptoms and early signs of HIV for you.

 What is HIV?

 HIV stands for Human Immunodeficiency Virus.
 It is a virus that attacks the body’s immune system, normally over a long period of time, and leaves you unable to fight off infections and disease.
+This can cause an array of uncomfortable HIV symptoms, so it is important to detect the early signs to keep yourself protect.
 There is no cure for HIV and if left untreated HIV will develop into AIDS (Acquired Immune Deficiency Syndrome) - the stage of HIV infection when numerous illnesses that attack the weakened body.
 However, there are safe and effective treatments – quicker diagnosis of HIV means that you can start receiving treatment earlier, and life expectancy can match that of people who are HIV negative.

 How is HIV transmitted?

 HIV is mainly spread through unprotected sex (without a condom) with someone who is HIV-positive.
 It can also occur from sharing a needle with someone who is HIV-positive.
 Catching HIV from blood transfusion is very rare in the UK but a problem in developing countries.
 HIV can be carried within blood, semen, vaginal fluids, rectal fluids and breast milk but NOT by saliva or sweat.
 HIV transmission is a possibility when exchange of these body fluids occur.

 Recognising the signs of HIV